RiccardoPP/trade-to-it/README.md

-# trade-to-it
+# Trade.to.it
-Parking for trade.to.it
+Parking page for trade.to.it